MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/sandboxes/live-setup-sandbox.md

 # Xbox Live Sandboxes overview

-In [Xbox Live Service Configuration](xbox-live-service-configuration.md), it was explained that you must configure information about your title online, usually in [Partner Center](https://partner.microsoft.com/dashboard).
+Before using Xbox Live services from your game, you must configure information about your title online in <a href="https://partner.microsoft.com/dashboard" target="_blank">Partner Center &#11008;</a>.
 This information includes things like the leaderboards your title wants to display, achievements that players can unlock, matchmaking configuration, etc.

 When you make changes to your service configuration, these need to be published from Partner Center before the changes are picked up by the rest of Xbox Live and can be seen by your title.